Trabzonspor takes a champs-alike 3-2 win after trailing by two goals against Kayserispor

 Trabzonspor is pursuing their first Turkish Super League title in 38 years and today they made a huge step forward after a great comeback at home to take a 3-2 awesome win against tough Kayserispor.
 The away team found the way early in the match after a weird goal from Mario Gavranovic and a solid header from Mame Thiam to sealed a 2-0 lead.

-Trabzonspor is in the top of the standings with a 17-points margin and one more game played to second Konyaspor.
-After this tie, Kayserispor sits in eighth position, six points off the UEFA Europa League qualifying spots.
+Trabzonspor is at the top of the standings with a 17-points margin and one more game played to second Konyaspor.
+After this tie, Kayserispor sits in the eighth position, six points off the UEFA Europa League qualifying spots.